forresharr1/ENGR101/README.md

 ### Step 6
  Open robot.cpp in AVC_robot & server3.cpp in AVC_server.
 ### Step 7
- to run program firstly open server3.cpp and Make(or shift+F9) and then exeucte.
-Then do the same for robot.cpp but make sure you exeucte server3.cpp first.
+ to run program firstly open server3.cpp and Make(or shift+F9) and then Run(F5).
+Then do the same for robot.cpp but make sure you RUN server3.cpp first.
 ### Step 8
  to change from core to completion or challenge.
 Open config.txt in AVC_server.
 At the top of the file change core.txt to completion.txt or challenge.txt or vicevera.